mbevila/babelpic/docs/index.md

 layout: default
 ---
 # The BabelPic Project
-Welcome to the page of the BabelPic project!
+Welcome to the page of BabelPic, a project of the [Sapienza NLP Group](http://nlp.uniroma1.it), developed with the support of the awesome [Mousse ERC project](http://mousse-project.org/)!

-BabelPic, is a dataset targeting non-concrete concepts, built by cleaning the image-synset association found within BabelNet (https://babelnet.org/).
+BabelPic, is a dataset targeting non-concrete concepts, built by cleaning the image-synset association found within [BabelNet](https://babelnet.org/).
 Our dataset was annotated manually and then extended using an authomatic concept verification technique.

 You can read our ACL2020 paper on [ACL Anthology](https://www.aclweb.org/anthology/2020.acl-main.425/)!